maverick193/Rubber-Ducky-Arming-Wizard/README.md

 # Rubber-Ducky-Arming-Wizard (RDAS Wizard)
-Rubber Ducky arming script wizard : quickly setup your Rubber Ducky
+Setup and arm your Rubber Ducky in couple of seconds

-Rubber Ducky Arming Script (RDAS) is an interactive script, it allows you to quickly arm your Ducky with payloads just by answering questions from the menu.
+Rubber Ducky Arming Script (RDAS) is an interactive script, which allows you to quickly arm your Ducky with payloads just by answering questions from the menu.
 No need to create manually your inject.bin, RDAS does it all.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/1863000/34879289-072ffc98-f7ad-11e7-8202-7123108c5286.png" alt="Rubber Ducky Arming Wizard">